addresscloud/terraform-cloud-action/README.md

 > An action to run Terraform Cloud workspaces

 This action submits a run to a Terraform Cloud workspace which performs a plan and apply.
-Once the run is succesfully submitted the action returns a success, leaving the plan and apply to continue to run in Terraform Cloud.
+The action can be configured to return a success once the run is succesfully submitted, or it can wait for the plan to be applied by periodically polling Terraform Cloud for run status updates.

 ## Table of Contents